 Chandigarh- City Beautiful with a Heart

-One can find a number of ‘The Open Hand sculptures’ in Le Corbusier’s Chandigarh, a sign of peace and reconciliation.
+One can find several ‘The Open Hand sculptures’ in Le Corbusier’s Chandigarh, a sign of peace and reconciliation.
 Chandigarh derived its name from the ancient temple of an Indian Goddess- ‘Chandi Mandir’ in Panchkula.

 The city has produced many renowned personalities.
-Industry exposure, the freedom of expression and a great many opportunities, Chandigarh attracts learners and achievers from all over the country.
+With industry exposure, freedom of expression and a great many opportunities, Chandigarh attracts learners and achievers from all over the country.

 Ayushman Khurrana, Abhinav Bindra, Yami Gautam, Yuvraj Singh, Bani J, Sachin Bansal- Binny Bansal and Gul Panag are a few of the famous personalities from the city:)